Dimension-independent spectral gap of polar slice sampling: Abstract

 \section{Abstract}

-Polar slice sampling, a Markov chain construction for approximate sampling, performs, under suitable assumptions on the target and initial distribution, provably independent of the state space dimension.
-We extend the aforementioned result of \cite{PolarSS} by proving a lower bound of $1/2$ on the spectral gap for arbitrary dimension if the target density is rotationally invariant, log-concave along rays emanating from the origin and sufficiently smooth.
-The main tool along this path is the development of conditions, in terms of a generalized level set function, that imply an explicit lower bound on the spectral gap in a general slice sampling context.
-The latter result is potentially applicable beyond the polar slice sampling framework.
+{ Polar slice sampling, a Markov chain construction for approximate sampling, performs, under suitable assumptions on the target and initial distribution, provably independent of the state space dimension.
+We extend the aforementioned result of \cite{PolarSS} by developing a theory which identifies conditions, in terms of a generalized level set function, that imply an explicit lower bound on the spectral gap even in a general slice sampling context.
+Verifying the identified conditions for polar slice sampling yields a lower bound of 1/2 on the spectral gap for arbitrary dimension if the target density is rotationally invariant, log-concave along rays emanating from the origin and sufficiently smooth.
+The general theoretical result is potentially applicable beyond the polar slice sampling framework. }